 International arrivals typically land at Athens International Airport, which connects directly with major cities across Europe, North America, and the Middle East.
 From the airport, most charter marinas are located approximately 30 - 45 minutes away along the Athens Riviera.

-Reaching out to an experienced yacht charter broker ensures the best yacht selection, bespoke itinerary planning, and marina coordination, particularly during peak summer weeks when both yacht rentals and berths are in high demand.
+Reaching out to an experienced yacht charter broker ensures the best yacht selection, bespoke itinerary planning, preferential dates at the best places to eat in Athens, and marina coordination, particularly during peak summer weeks when both yacht rentals and berths are in high demand.

 Charter Booking Advice Guides